robisim74/qwik-speak/README.md

 Separator of nested keys.
 Default is `.`

 The `SpeakLocale` object contains the `lang`, in the format `language[-script][-region]`, where:
-- _language_: ISO 639 two-letter or three-letter code
+- `language`: ISO 639 two-letter or three-letter code
-- _script_: ISO 15924 four-letter script code
+- `script`: ISO 15924 four-letter script code
-- _region_: ISO 3166 two-letter, uppercase code
+- `region` ISO 3166 two-letter, uppercase code

 and optionally contains:
 - `extension` Language with Intl extensions, in the format `language[-script][-region][-extensions]` like `en-US-u-ca-gregory-nu-latn` to format dates and numbers